Cumulocity-IoT/cumulocity-datahub-widget/README.md

 # Cumulocity Runtime Widget
-Template widget for runtime loading in Cumulocity using the [Runtime Widget Loader](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader) (written by Software AG Global Presales)
+Template widget for runtime loading in Cumulocity using the [Cumulocity Runtime Widget Loader](https://github.com/SoftwareAG/cumulocity-runtime-widget-loader) (written by Software AG Global Presales)

 ##  Building a Widget
 1. Clone this repo: